lucav76/Fibry/README.md

   }
 }, 5, true);
 ```
+In the previous example, we get an iterator that will provide all the numbers selected, but not more than 5 will be "in fly", precomputed; this allows us to find a balance between speed and other resources (like memory, disk or CPU) that might become scarce when creating too many elements, in real world cases.
+For example, if you were to download and analyze some big files, you might want to download some of them in parallel (but not too many to not fill the hard drive) and then you might want to also process them in parallel, and generators can help you to hit the sweet spot.
+In practice, this is an implementation of a **back-pressure** mechanism.

-Stream can often substitute generators, but this example would be tricky because you don't know ina dvance the length of the stream.
+Streams can often substitute generators, but this example would be tricky because you cannot know in advance the length of the stream.
 You could use a list, but then you need to keep all the elements in RAM, which is not always possible.
-You can write an Iterable, but it is qutie some code, and not always super straightforward.
+You can write an Iterable, but it is quite some code, and not always super straightforward.

-Fibry Generators don't have these limitations, and can let you customize how many elements to keep in memory (5 in mt example); more elements usually mean better performance, but Fibry has also other ways to tune speed.
+Fibry Generators don't have these limitations, and can let you customize how many elements to keep in memory (5 in my example); more elements usually mean better performance, but Fibry has also other ways to tune speed.
 Please note that every generator is back by a thread / fiber, and while it can process millions of elements per second, it might still be slower than other solutions.